 Processing is lawful, fair, transparent.
 I always consider your rights before Processing Personal Data.

 I will provide you with information regarding Processing upon request.

 Processing is limited to a purpose and fits the purpose for which the Personal Data was gathered.

 I will do my best to ensure the accuracy of data.

 I will do my best to ensure the integrity and confidentiality of data.

 What data is collected?

 The following data may be collected when you use this website.

-Name and Email Address: This information is provided by you when you send me a message through the website’s contact form or place an order.
+Name and Email Address: This information is provided by you when you send me a message through the website’s contact form, subscribe to my newsletter mailing list, or place an order.